Technical Entrepreneurship (TE)

 Prerequisites: TE 403

-Applying the concepts and processes developed in TE 403.
+Applying the concepts and processes developed in parallel with TE 403.
 Developing your business platform including business model, start-up team, and financial plan to launch and grow your venture.

 TE 406 Entrepreneurial Startup Projects-2 3 Credits